-Verizon details its Device Payment Plan, says that it can be used to keep unlimited dataAlex Wagner - Deputy Managing Editor, News Desk
+Verizon details its Device Payment Plan, says that it can be used to keep unlimited dataAlex Wagner - Editorial Director of News and Content

 Shortly after rumors of a Verizon Device Payment Plan surfaced last week, the big red carrier confirmed that it would indeed begin allowing customers to purchase a device for full retail price and then spread that out over a 12-month period.
 That program is now live, and thanks to a dedicated page on Verizon's website, we've got a better idea of exactly how it works.

 Verizon's Device Payment Plan is open to smartphones and tablets that have a full retail cost of $349.99 or higher.
 The cost of the product is then spread out over the next 12 months, and Verizon also includes a finance charge of $24, which is also divided into 12 monthly payments.
 Customers will need to make the first device and finance payments at the time of purchase.
 The following payments will be added to a subscriber's monthly bill, though Big Red does note that a user can pay off the remaining balance at any time.